josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/☕️_Post_Imperial_Weather/README.md

 - national mythmaking,
 - and the repeated performance of continuity after rupture.

 The cluster is especially concerned with Britain, but includes comparative post-imperial emotional systems elsewhere where relevant.

+The cluster uses terms like “managed decline” descriptively rather than as endorsements of imperial restoration narratives.

+Processes of decolonisation, democratic self-determination, and imperial contraction are not treated here as inherently negative developments.

+Instead, the focus is on how states and populations emotionally, culturally, and institutionally adapt to large-scale shifts in geopolitical identity and material power.

 ---